 Australian Festival colour_dale

-We are delighted to announce that following the success of the South Australian Marmalade Awards last year, the South Australian National Trust are taking the competition National in 2017, and are on the hunt for the best marmalade maker in all Australia.
-Working in partnership with the Dalemain World’s Original Marmalade Awards, the National Trust hope to build on the success of last year and welcome hundreds of entries in before the deadline of 28th August.
-Once again, the winner will be reproduced by Beerenberg, iconic Australian producers of jams and condiments, and sold throughout 2018, with proceeds going to the South Australian National Trust.
+We are delighted to announce that following the success of the South Australian Marmalade Awards last year, the South Australian National Trust are once again going National in 2018, and are on the hunt for the best marmalade maker in all Australia.
+Working in partnership with the Dalemain World’s Original Marmalade Awards, the National Trust hope to welcome hundreds of entries into the competition before the deadline of Friday 21st September.
+The winner of the 2018 Australian Awards will receive the ultimate prize of having their marmalade produced by Beerenberg, iconic Australian producers of jams and condiments.
+The winning marmalade will be sold throughout 2019, with proceeds going to the South Australian National Trust.

 Jane said: ‘I am so delighted that the Australian Awards have been such a tremendous success.
 Australians have always entered phenomenal marmalade into the World’s Original Marmalade Awards, owing in part to how fresh their fruit is.
 I am looking forward to trying some incredible flavours, and can’t wait to find a winner.’

-Winners of the amateur competitionand the artisan competition will be announced on Sunday 3rd September at the Festival at Olivewood Homestead, Renmark, the home of Australian marmalade.
+Winners of the amateur competitionand the artisan competition will be announced on Sunday 7th October at the Beaumont House, Adelaide, the home of Australian marmalade.

 The competitions and festival are licensed to the Dalemain World’s Marmalade Awards in the UK, meaning that anyone entering the Australian competition who wants to gain international recognition as a marmalade maker can then enter the competition in the UK for no extra entrance fee.